Fair Isaac (FICO) Stock

 Analyst Rating

-Analysts recommend buying Fair Isaac Corp's stock with a target price of $2,021.86, indicating strong potential for growth.
+Analysts highly recommend buying Fair Isaac Corp's stock, expecting significant future price growth.

 Financial Health

-Fair Isaac Corp is performing well with strong profits and cash flow, indicating solid financial stability.
+Fair Isaac Corp is performing well, showing strong cash flow and revenue figures, indicating solid business health.

 View more stocks by downloading the app for FREE